 Dr Claire Hutchinson

-Dr Claire Hutchinson is a Research Fellow in the Health and Social Care Economics Group, College of Nursing and Health Sciences, Flinders University.
+Dr Claire Hutchinson is a Senior Research Fellow in the Health and Social Care Economics Group, College of Nursing and Health Sciences, Flinders University.
 She has a PhD in Psychology from UniSA and is a mixed methods social scientist conducting research in ageing, disability and health.
 She is the inaugural winner of the Hal Kendig Early Career Researcher Research Development Award from the Australian Association of Gerontology which is supporting her research into the quality of life of older Australians from Culturally and Linguistically Diverse backgrounds.
 Dr Hutchinson has a background in organisational psychology consultancy and is an experienced project manager.

 Associate Professor Gang Chen has an adjunct position at the College of Medicine and Public Health, Flinders University and is currently employed as an Associate Professor at the Centre for Health Economics, Faculty of Business and Economics at Monash University.
 He has published over 80 peer-reviewed journal papers and is the Associate Editor for the journal Quality of life Research.
 His collaborative research has been funded by grants from the National Health and Medical Research Council, Australian Research Council, Cancer Australia, National Heart Foundation of Australia, National Natural Science Foundation of China (NSFC), China Medical Board, and the Research Council of Norway.